How does eG Enterprise Monitor Google Chromebooks Group?

 Figure 1 : Selecting a project

-3. Click on the menu icon on the top left corner of the console, then select the Service Accounts option from the IAM & Admin tree in the left-side navigation menu as shown in Figure 2.
+3. Click the menu icon on the top left corner of the console, then select the Service Accounts option from the IAM & Admin tree in the left-side navigation menu as shown in Figure 2.

 Figure 2 : Selecting the Service Accounts option from the IAM & Admin tree

 4. Selecting the Service Accounts option will invoke the Service Accounts page where you can view the list of service accounts (if any) created for the chosen project.
-In this page, click on the Create Service Account button as shown in Figure 3.
+In this page, click the Create Service Account button as shown in Figure 3.

 Figure 3 : Creating a service account